 His publications include Social Theory and the Urban Question (1981/1986), A Nation of Home Owners (1990), Privatisation and Popular Capitalism (1994), Capitalism: A Social Audit (1995), Australia's Welfare Habit (2004), Social Mobility Myths (2010) and The Rise of the Equalities Industry (2011).
 He is also co-author of two student text books, An Introduction to British Politics (now in its third edition) and The Survey Methods Workbook (2004), and in 2009 he self-published a novel, The Versailles Memorandum.
 His academic books have been translated into German, Italian, Korean, Romanian, Portugese, Turkish and Mandarin.

-He has written extensively for newspapers in Australia and Britain and appears regularly on radio and TV discussing his work.
+He has written extensively for newspapers in Australia and Britain and has appeared regularly on radio and TV discussing his work.
 In 2008, the Sydney Morning Herald described him as, "The most prominent liberal intellectual in Australia."
 In 2010, Max Hastings described him in the Daily Mail as "that rare beast - a sensible sociologist."
 The Guardian attacked him in 2010 as "an ideas wrecker" (a badge he wears with pride).

 Educated at Selhurst Grammar School, Croydon; University of Kent, Canterbury; Chelsea College, London.